 Conduct data flow mapping: Document how potentially sensitive information moves through your organization.

-Pain Point 2: CUI Marking and Handling Procedures
+Pain Point 2: Marking and Handling Procedures

-Solution: Develop comprehensive CUI handling policies:
+Solution: Develop comprehensive handling policies:

-Implement proper marking: Apply standardized CUI markings to documents and materials containing CUI according to 32 CFR Part 2002
+Implement proper marking: Apply standardized markings to documents and materials containing CUI according to 32 CFR Part 2002

 Document authorized users: Maintain an up-to-date list of individuals authorized to access specific categories of CUI